-- observe social distancing and avoid close contact with anyone who is not in your social bubble.
+- observe social distancing and avoid close contact with anyone who is not in your group of six or two households.

 - supervise any children attending with you and ensure that they comply with social distancing and this Supporter Code of Conduct at all times.

-- avoid hugs, high-fives and any close contact with people who are not within your social bubble.
+- avoid hugs, high-fives and any close contact with people who are not within your group of six or two households.

 - maintain good hygiene practices at all times, including;